ballerina-platform/ballerina-dev-website/1.2/learn/using-the-cli-tools.md

 </tr>
 <tr>
 <td class="cCommand">run</td>
 <td class="cDescription">Build and run a Ballerina program, a single BAL file, a module, an entire project, or a previously-built program.
-For more information, see <a href="/learn/running-ballerina-code">Running Ballerina Code</a>.
+For more information, see <a href="/1.2/learn/ running-ballerina-code">Running Ballerina Code</a>.
 </td>
 </tr>
 <tr>
 <td class="cCommand">test</td>
 <td class="cDescription">Run tests of a particular module or all the modules of a Ballerina project.
-For more information, see <a href="/learn/testing-ballerina-code/testing-quick-start/">Testing Ballerina Code</a>.
+For more information, see <a href="/1.2/learn/ testing-ballerina-code/testing-quick-start/">Testing Ballerina Code</a>.
 </td>
 </tr>
 <tr>
 <td class="cCommand">doc</td>
 <td class="cDescription">Generate API documents for all public symbols of a Ballerina module or project.
-For more information, see <a href="/learn/documenting-ballerina-code">Documenting Ballerina Code</a>.
+For more information, see <a href="/1.2/learn/ documenting-ballerina-code">Documenting Ballerina Code</a>.
 </td>
 </tr>
 <tr>